lambdaclass/miden-node/crates/store/README.md

 Returns info which can be used by the client to sync up to the tip of chain for the notes they are interested in.

-Client specifies the `note_tags` they are interested in, and the block height from which to search for new for matching notes for.
-The request will then return the next block containing any note matching the provided tags.
+Client specifies the `note_tags` they are interested in, and the block range from which to search for matching notes.
+The request will then return the next block containing any note matching the provided tags within the specified range.

 The response includes each note's metadata and inclusion proof.

 A basic note sync can be implemented by repeatedly requesting the previous response's block until reaching the tip of the chain.

 ---